pingleware/bestbooks/packages/bestbooks-auditor/README.md

     - Long Term Liabilities and Stockholder Equity

-    - Cash and Investments (common accounts inclulde: Operating Checking Account, Payroll Checking Account, Merchant Account and Money Market Account [can also be currency trading account, a sweep account may also serve as this purpos ]))
+    - Cash and Investments (common accounts inclulde: Operating Checking Account, Payroll Checking Account, Merchant Account and Money Market Account [can also be currency trading account, a sweep account may also serve as this purpose ]))

 * **Anti Money Laundering (AML), review of OFAC (Office of Foreign Assets Control) procedures and AML processes, strategy, policy, controls and related technologies.**
 * **Financial Condition, expresses an unqualified opinion, that the financial statements were presented fairly, in all material respects, in accordance with US GAAP accounting principles.**